Hawtai Bolgheri

-The Hawtai Bolgheri and the later Hawtai Shengdafei 7 is a compact crossover sport utility vehicle produced by the Chinese manufacturer Hawtai since 2011.
+The Hawtai Bolgheri and the later Hawtai Shengdafei 7 is a compact crossover SUV produced by the Chinese manufacturer Hawtai since 2011.
 The original Bolgheri was criticized for resembling the first generation Porsche Cayenne while it is in fact built on the same platform as the Hawtai Shengdafei 5.

 Overview

 The Hawtai Bolgheri originally debuted as a concept at the 2010 Beijing Auto Show.

 The Hawtai Bolgheri was code named B35 during development phase, and the final compact crossover was named after the wine-producing town in Italy, Bolgheri (Baolige in Chinese).
 The Hawtai Bolgheri is a full-time four-wheel drive, and has two engine options including a Hawtai-made turbocharged diesel 2.0-liter (2.0TECV) producing 110 kW at 4000rpm and 310Nm at 2000rpm built with technology from Italy's VM Motori, and a turbocharged gasoline 1.8-liter (Kavachi 1.8T) from SAIC, producing 118 kW at 5500rpm and 215Nm at 2100-4500rpm, which also powers the Roewe 550.
 Gearbox options includes a 4-speed automatic transmission supplied by ZF from Germany or a 5-speed manual transmission.
 Front suspension employs MacPherson struts and the rear is multi-link type suspension.

 As of July 2012, a Luxury Series of the Bolgheri was launched in China.
 As of September 2012, a Patriotic Edition of the Bolgheri was launched in China.
 The version features the same specifications as the standard model while sports a Chinese flag themed livery.
 As of April 2013, the Bolgheri S was launched in China as a sportier variant despite featuring the same powertrains.